-Richard Prince was born August 6, 1949 in the Panama Canal Zone, then a United States territory.
-Prince relocated to Braintree, Massachusetts, a suburb of Boston in 1954.
-In 1973, after applying to the San Francisco Art Institute without success, he moved to New York where he worked at the Time-Life Building as a preparer of magazine clippings.
-During this time, he became familiar with Conceptual art and realized the possibility of imagery from mass media, advertising and entertainment.
+Richard Prince was born on August 6, 1949 in the Panama Canal Zone, then a United States territory.
+Prince and his family relocated to Braintree, Massachusetts—a suburb of Boston—in 1954.
+In 1973, after applying to the San Francisco Art Institute without success, Prince moved to New York, where he worked at the Time-Life Building as a preparer of magazine clippings.
+During this time, he became familiar with Conceptual Art and realized the possibility of utilizing imagery from mass media, advertising and entertainment in art.

 Richard Prince currently lives and works in New York.